MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 Use the **Packages** webpage to upload the zip file of your extension package.
 You can only upload one package at a time.
 Your submission is blocked if the package upload isn't successful on the **Packages** webpage.

 To upload the package, select and drag the package onto the upload field.
 Also, you can select **Browse your files**.
 After the package is uploaded, your package is validated.
-After validation succeeds, review the extension details, and then select **Next** to continue.
+After validation succeeds, review the extension details, and then select **Continue** to proceed.
 If there are validation errors, resolve the issues and try uploading again.

 <!-- ========================================================================== -->